 With clearly defined goals and commitment to data-driven work culture, businesses need to also focus on “why” and “how” they will be using the data.
 Business leaders can fulfill their business objectives with BI.

 Three essential components of a data-driven culture

 - Education for learning analytics

-Top-down and bottom-up commitments to data culture need the entire team to be involved in business intelligence.
+Top-down and bottom-up commitments to data culture need the entire team to be involved for implementing retail business intelligence.
 Upper management needs dashboards in presentations and company-wide message distribution.